Skip to content

 “As black men, we keep things close to the hip": 5 questions for a urologist about prostate cancer

 The goal to eliminate prostate cancer starts with getting people to talk about it—especially Black men, who are two times more likely to die from the disease than most other men.
-For Men’s Health Week, we spoke with a physician about building awareness and normalizing tough conversations.
+We spoke with a physician about building awareness and normalizing tough conversations.

 Most men don’t regularly talk about their prostate—the walnut-size gland just below the bladder that produces seminal fluid.